NicolasPicavet/angular-experiment/README.md

 # Angular experiment

-Simple "hello world" application from angular cli generated application.
+Simple "hello world" application from _angular-cli_ generated application.

-This documentation explains step by step how to obtain improved performances based on two different concept : ahead of time compilation and compression.
+This documentation explains step by step how to obtain improved performances based on two different concepts: ahead of time compilation and compression.

-This work is an assignement given to Nicolas Picavet during a traineeship at [IMAG](https://im2ag.univ-grenoble-alpes.fr/) Grenoble, taking part into [IIHM team](http://iihm.imag.fr/en/) with Alexandre Demeure as tutor.
+This work is an assignement given to Nicolas Picavet during his traineeship at [LIG](https://www.liglab.fr/), integrated in [IIHM team](http://iihm.imag.fr/en/) with Alexandre Demeure as tutor.

 ## Environment